GreptimeTeam/docs/docs/user-guide/operations/configuration.md

 GreptimeDB supports layered configuration and uses the following precedence order(each item takes precedence over the item below it):

-- Command line flags
+- Command-line flags
 - Configuration file
 - Environment variables
 - Default values

 Every item in the configuration file can be mapped into environment variables.
-For example, if we want to set the configuration item `max_inflight_tasks ` of datanode by environment variables:
+For example, if we want to set the configuration item `max_inflight_tasks ` of datanode by environment variable:

 ```toml
 # ...